davoodwadi/SadTalker-Unlocked/README.md

-## SadTalker-Unlocked is the image to video algorithm modified to support long videos.
+## SadTalker-Unlocked is the image to video algorithm modified to support long videos with no OOM errors.
 - The original implementation consumes memory linearly with the duration of the audio.
 It means a 3 minute clip needs 8 GBs of vRam; 30 minutes needs 80 GBs.
+- I have modified the script to unload the tensor from both vRAM and RAM into disk.
+This way the target video can be any length.
+No OOM errors.

 ## 1. Installation.